awandahl/t1-control/Rock 4 SE/README.md

-### T1 control by Rock 4 SE
+### T1 control Rock 4 SE
+#### This is a fully working script where the fq of my QRP Labs QDX/QMX can control the band memory setting on the Elecraft T1 automatic tuner.
+Any transceiver using rigctld can be used of course...

+Rock 4 SE specific information:
 GPIO numbers like 18 and 22 are derived from an offset calculation based on the GPIO bank and pin.
 For instance, GPIO4_C2 means:

 GPIO bank 4, port C (where C represents an offset of 2, starting from A as 0).
 Each bank has 32 pins (A-D).